tomzx/blog.tomrochette.com-content/agi/a-procedure-for-writing-programs/A procedure for writing programs.md

+---
-# A procedure for writing programs
+title: A procedure for writing programs
+created: 2015-10-22
+taxonomy:
+  category: [artificial general intelligence]
+  status: in progress
+---

 ## Learned in this study